sydneykmoy/cs506-final-project/README.md

 ## Data Collection Plan
-Creating a dataset from the two datasets from Kaggle, and the associated discussions that go with Elon's tweets which will be retrieved through web scraping.
-Once this dataset has been created I can then perform the sentiment analysis on each tweet and its message interactions in order to get a better picture of the impact of the calculated sentiment.
+Creating a dataset from the Kaggle dataset and the dataset found on Zenodo.
+The dataset found on Zenodo already includes the sentiment analysis of each tweet so the next steps would be creating a new dataset that combines it with the dataset of stock prices, matching values based on the date that the tweet was created and the price of the stock price.

 ### Elon Musk Tweets:
 * The Complete Musk Tweets (Emotion and Personality Annotation):